 - 1. Verbal correction - 2.
 Cooling off time or "time out" - 3.
 Seating changes in the classroom - 4.
 Counseling by teachers, counselors, or administrative personnel - 5.
-Before or after school, lunch, and Saturday detention - 6.
+Before or after school, lunch, or Saturday detention - 6.
 Parent/Teacher conferences - 7.
 Temporary or permanent confiscation of items that disrupt the educational process.
-RCSA is not responsible for lost/stolen items that have been confiscated according to District policy. - 8.
-Temporary placement in another classroom - 9.
-Grade reduction as permitted by RCSA policy for cheating and plagiarism. - 10.
+RCSA is not responsible for lost/stolen items that have been confiscated according to District policy - 8.
+Temporary placement in another classroom which may include behavior contracts - 9.
+Grade reduction as permitted by RCSA policy for cheating and plagiarism - 10.
 Rewards or demerits - 11.
 Behavioral contracts - 12.
-Sending the student to the office or other assigned area, or to in-school suspension (ISS) - 13.
-Loss of class credit for not meeting the attendance requirements - 14.
-Withdrawal of privileges, including participation in extra-curricular activities - 15.
+Sending the student to the office or other assigned area - 13.
+Withdrawal of privileges, including participation in extra-curricular activities, or work duty assigned within the campus grounds - 14.
 Other strategies and consequences as specified by the RCSA Student Code of Conduct.